kratisto/docs/pages/public_cloud/ai_machine_learning/endpoints_tuto_05_chatbot_langchain_python/guide.en-gb.md

 ## Objective

-This guide demonstrates how to:
+This tutorial demonstrates how to:

 - Build a chatbot using LangChain and FastAPI
 - Connect to OVHcloud AI Endpoints to access LLMs